 Before filing cabinets existed, people used pigeonhole desks and stacked document boxes.
 Totally inefficient.
 Papers got lost constantly.

 The vertical filing cabinet was invented in the 1890s.
 Edwin G. Seibels and Amberg File and Index Company both claim credit for the invention around 1893-1898.
 The breakthrough was the vertical hanging file folder system, which let you flip through documents like a library card catalog instead of lifting stacks of papers.
+Understanding this history helps explain why metal shelving units for office organization became standard in professional environments.

 By 1900, vertical file cabinets had become standard office furniture across America and Europe.
 The Steelcase company, founded in 1912, started as the Metal Office Furniture Company.
 Their early metal frame designs solved a major problem: wooden cabinets were fire hazards.
 One office fire could destroy years of business records.
+This concern led to the development of more robust storage solutions, much like modern external hard drives for backup protect digital records today.

 Lateral file designs emerged in the 1940s and became popular in the 1960s as office space became more expensive.
 The horizontal layout maximized storage density.

 The 1970s brought fireproof file cabinets with ceramic insulation between steel walls.
 These could protect papers through a 1700-degree fire for up to an hour.
 Insurance companies started requiring them for certain documents.
+Many offices paired these with cable management solutions to organize the modern office infrastructure alongside traditional file storage.

 Modern file cabinets now include features like biometric locks, electronic devices integration for charging, and hybrid designs that blend storage with display shelves.
+Some even incorporate wireless charging stations for desks into their design.

 Fun Facts About File Cabinets You Probably Never Knew